philjrdb/RegressionSim/README.md

 # RegressionSim
 Data and scripts for analyses of OLS vs IRLS regression on real and simulated photometry data

+_dFF_simulation_data_ contains the simulation data displayed in Figure 3 of our article, compressed into a zip file.

 _IRLS_dFF.m_ computes an Iteratively Reweighted Least-Squares (IRLS) dF/F score, given an experimental signal, isosbestic signal and IRLS tuning constant.

 _dFF_simulation.m_ offers a sandbox environment to simulate fibre photometry data with a range of parameter options and test the consequences of different analysis options.
 This script: